gretagrassmann/SoftwareAndComputingEXAM/README.md

 implementing a simple graph convolutional deep learning method.
 The theory and a more in-depth approach to classify a pair of amino acid residues as interacting or not are discussed [here](https://www.semanticscholar.org/paper/Protein-Interface-Prediction-using-Graph-Networks-Fout-Byrd/c751ab01aedc2888a7fe6e8b4f77ab1afa94072f).

 The following main codes were developed by [Lorenzo Spagnoli](https://github.com/LorenzoSpag) and Greta Grassmann.
+The objective of our work is improving the [original work](https://github.com/pchanda/Graph_convolution_with_proteins.git) by manipulating the original codes.
+**avg_loss_plot.py** and **avg_loss_plot_testing.py** are used to compare the average loss for increasing number of epochs (for the training and the testing respectively) of the original model and one of our new implementation.
+Both codes have to be modified depending on the choosen new model, regarding the data files directories and the labeling of the axes.

 ### graph_conv.py
 The placeholder tensors for building the graph convolutional network are defined.
 The network is the one used